Laragear/EmailLogin/README.md

 > [!NOTE]
 >
-> The `withPath()` doesn't support query parameters (by Laravel convention), extra parameters will be added as path like `foo/bar/baz`.
+> The `withPath()` doesn't support query parameters (by Laravel convention), extra parameters will be added as paths like `foo/bar/baz`.
 To set a query, use the other methods.

 You may also only append extra parameters to the default URL set in the configuration using `withParameters()` method.